Pacific Data Images: 1987–1990: transition

-During this era PDI transitioned from the Ridge32 computer to SGI workstations running IRIX.
-They were not alone in this transition as most of the industry followed suit.
+During this era, Pacific Data Images transitioned from the Ridge32 computer to SGI workstations, running IRIX.
+They were not alone in this transition, for most of the industry followed suit.

-1990–1995: Character animation
+1990–1995: character animation

-Early in 1990, Tim Johnson and Rex Grignon officially formed PDI's Character Animation Group with the mandate to develop a group of artists with the creative and technical skills needed to produce a feature-length CG-animated film.
+In early 1990, Tim Johnson and Rex Grignon officially formed Pacific Data Images's Character Animation Group, with the mandate to develop a group of artists with the creative and technical skills needed to produce a feature-length computer-generated film.
 The group originally consisted of Johnson, Grignon, Raman Hui, Glenn McQueen, Beth Hofer, Dick Walsh, Karen Schneider and Eric Darnell.
-Under this group, PDI's commercial character animation skills grew and numerous notable short films were produced.
+Under this group, PDI's commercial character animation skills grew, and numerous notable short films were produced.
 Among these are Gas Planet (1992), Sleepy Guy (1994), Brick-a-Brac (1995), Gabola the Great (1997), Fishing (1999) and Fat Cat on a Diet (1999).

-This character group set the company off in a new direction that set the basis for development goals during this period.
-The short films were a way to develop animation techniques as well as being a test bed for software and pipeline procedures and flow.
+This character group set the company in a new direction that set the basis for development goals during this period.
+The short films were a way to develop animation techniques, as well as being a test for software and pipeline procedures and flow.

-PDI allowed animators to pursue individual products and shorts.
+Pacific Data Images allowed animators to pursue individual products and shorts.
 This produced several award-winning short films in this category.
-Some of the more notable productions are Opera Industrial (1986), Chromosaurus, Cosmic Zoom (1985), Burning Love (1988), and Locomotion (1989).
+Some of the more notable productions are Opéra Industriel (1986), Chromosaurus, Cosmic Zoom (1985), Burning Love (1988) and Locomotion (1989).